rust-stuco/lectures/week4/slides.md

 # Updating a `String`

-The `push_str` method takes a string slice, because we don't necessarily want to take ownership of the string passed in.
+The `push_str` method takes a string slice, because we don't want to take ownership of the string passed in.

 ```rust
 let mut s1 = String::from("foo");